 - Carnelian is supposed to diminish fear and increase the self confidence of its wearer.

 - Cat’s eye is the soother of the nerves and it helps in increasing good fortune.
 Coral protects from evil.
 It promotes fertility in a woman and prevents domestic quarrels.

 - Diamond is the gem stone for good fortune and victory.
 It makes a marriage stable and lasting.
-It is said that if an emerald is placed below the tongue, it helps to overcome evil luck.
+They say that if an emerald is placed below the tongue, it helps to overcome evil luck.
 It is also believed that touching an emerald helps the people suffering from blindness.